The ERGM/LRLAP Fraud

 7. ERGMs are fired at high angles to allow accurate GPS reception, but this hurts responsiveness.
 The ERGM operational requirement document specifies the need to respond within 10 minutes to a call for fire (ordnance must be on the target no later than 10 minutes after the forward observer initiates the call for fire.)
 At maximum range, ERGM flight time can be up to 7 minutes, leaving no more than 3 minutes to prosecute a call for fire.
 By contrast, the Marine Corps requirement for artillery fires responsiveness is 2.5 minutes.
 This means that Marines 40 miles ashore must wait at least 5 minutes for an ERGM round to impact.
-A charging horde infantrymen can cover half a mile in 5 minutes, and vehicles can move miles during that time.
+A charging horde infantrymen can cover half a mile in five minutes, and vehicles can move miles during that time.

 8. The ERGM is inaccurate in windy conditions because it is designed to explode and release submuntions 300 meters above the surface to allow them to spread.
-The Navy is considering a unitary warhead to compensate for this and provide the ability of penetrate small bunkers.
+The Navy is considering a unitary warhead to compensate and provide the ability of penetrate small bunkers.
 However, a 19 lb warhead doesn't seem worth the effort, which is why ERGM salesmen stick with the 72 submuntions pitch.
 Regular 5-inch rounds deliver a 70 lb warhead.

 9. Despite the anti-armor sales pitch, the chance that a submunition will disable an armored vehicle is slight.

 10. The cost of ERGMs had been estimated from $35,000 a round to $60,000, although the Navy used low-ball estimates.
 An expert quoted in "National Defense" magazine noted: "When it comes to cost, ERGM is no different than any other guided munitions program", said Don Kennedy, a warhead designer who worked on the ERGM project during the early stages of the program, when it was managed by Texas Instruments.
 He added: “Every program I’ve ever worked on starts out as ‘low-cost ammunition,’ and then it turns out to cost 10 times as much.”
 In 2005, the US Army purchased its first batch of 155mm ERGM rounds called "Excalibur" at a unit cost of $155,000 each.